apache/couchdb-documentation/src/intro/tour.rst

 .. note::
     In case this returns an empty Array for you, it means you haven't finished installation correctly.
-Please refer to :ref:`install/setup` for further information on this.
+Please refer to :ref:`setup` for further information on this.

 Oh, that's right, we didn't create any databases yet!
 All we see is an empty